berrydenhartog/github-webhook/docs/developers.md

 # Developers

-This application is developer in python 3 with fastapi.
+This application is developed in python 3 with fastapi.
 It uses a webhook endpoint at / that received all github webhook events.

-The webhook events are processed and converted to a message.
-See [constatn.py](/app/contants.py) for the default conversion. after converting the github webhook event to a message the message is send to one of the clients for further handling.
+The webhook events are filters and converted to a message.
+See [constants.py](../blob/main/app/contants.py) for the default conversion.
+After converting the github webhook event to a message the message is send to one or more of the clients for further handling.
 Depending on the client the message can be processed differenlty.

-## Starting the application
+## Developing

 To start the application you first need to install python3 and all dependencies.
 We assume you have python3 installed.
 If not see the python3 documentation.